Costa Rica: A Virtual Adventure in Science & History$60

 Recommended Ages: This class is ideal for students ages 8-15.
 Younger academically gifted students will be accepted.

 Levels: This class is offered in 2 levels.
 The material is the same for both levels, the assignments are different.
 Level 1 is recommended for younger students and Level 2 is recommended for older students or academically advanced younger students.

 Start Date: Enrollments received on or before Monday will be given class access the following Tuesday.
 Course consists of 7 lesson plans.
 No live classes- view lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
-You have until August 17 to complete the course.
-Enroll after June 1, and you’ll receive class access information within 48 hours of enrolling.
-Final reports will be issued on August 18.
+You have until August 23 to complete the course.
+Upon enrollment, you will receive class access information on Tuesday.
+Final reports will be issued on August 24.
 This gives you complete freedom during the summer to do the work!
-Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 17.
+Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 23.